InnerSourceCommons/managing-innersource-projects/measuring/gqm.md

 =============================

-The Goal Question Metric approach defines a mechanism to provide an umbrella that helps to define and detailed software metrics.
+The Goal Question Metric approach defines a mechanism to provide an umbrella that helps to define and detail software metrics.
 This can be easily extended to other backgrounds, although InnerSource method basically fits in this type of evaluation.